rizwan171/trello-clone/docs/Testing Information.md

 });
 ```

-#### Rendering with component with Redux bits i.e. dispatch and/or useSelector
+#### Rendering a component with Redux bits i.e. dispatch and/or useSelector

 - Use the `renderWithProviders` method defined in `src/tests/renderUtils.tsx` to render the component in each `it` block
 - This method takes an object to create an initial state for testing.
 This object should be instantiated in a `beforeEach` block